Caffeine and Acne: the Final Judgement

 Better, you can time your coffee cycle perfectly to minimise the damage.
 All humans have a daily cortisol cycle, where levels are lowest at night to allow your neurotransmitters to induce sleep, and highest between 8am and 9am to pull glucose from your energy stores after 8 sleepy hours of fasting.

-One study even found that consuming coffee regularly gradually blunted the cortisol spike.
+One study even found that steady, regular consumption gradually blunted the cortisol spike.
 It wasn’t eliminated totally, but it grew milder and milder within days, making it smart to keep your caffeine intake regular as well.

 Conclusion – caffeine spikes your stress hormones, but the damage can easily be minimised